matthewdeanmartin/so_pip/docs/contributing.md

 - renaming all the variables to follow modern conventions

 Use judgement when you are in the grey area.

+I think it isn't a good idea to
+- Change answer style from IPython/Jupyter style to a single code block.
+- Turn one-liners into 100 liners, turn 100 liners into 1000 liners.
+- Add features unrelated to the question
+- Handle too many scenarios if the question wasn't about covering all scenarios

+Use judgement if you think you have an exception to the guideline.

 Comparison to Github
 --------------------